OPerezSandoval/notes_app/README.md

-# notes_app
+# Notes App
-Spring Boot note application deployed on Kubernetes
+This is SpringBoot note application deployed on Kubernetes